guidefari/here_hugo/apps/v2/src/content/note/effective.md

 Effect.runPromise(createInvoice(input).pipe(Effect.provide(DatabaseLive)));
 ```

-Missing services show up the same way missing function arguments do.
-The test layer and the live layer satisfy the same constraint, so you can't ship a program that forgot one.
+Missing services show up much like missing function arguments.
+The test layer and live layer both satisfy the same requirement.

 For a one-off script, `Effect.runPromise(program.pipe(Effect.provide(MainLive)))` is enough.
-Effect builds an ad-hoc runtime, runs the program, tears it down.
-For a long-running app you want it built once and reused:
+Effect builds a runtime for that run and tears it down afterward.
+In a long-running app, I build one runtime and reuse it:

 ```ts
 import { ManagedRuntime, Layer } from "effect";